 Choose the ETLA when your Adobe seat count is large and stable, and the VIP when it is smaller or changing.
 That single rule covers most enterprise decisions, but the money is in the detail: how each agreement prices, how it true-ups, how it locks discount, and how it lets you exit.
-This guide compares the Enterprise Term License Agreement and the Value Incentive Plan on the terms that decide cost, then shows how to negotiate the one you pick.
+This guide compares the Enterprise Term License Agreement and the Value Incentive Plan on every term that decides cost, then shows how to negotiate the one you pick.

 Adobe enterprise licensing is named-user based.
 Each person who uses Creative Cloud, Acrobat, or Adobe Express needs an assigned license, managed through the Adobe Admin Console.
 The question is not what you license but how you buy it, and the two buying models behave very differently across a three-year horizon.